Farid Karimli

 prof_pic.jpg

-Outside of research, I enjoy cooking, playing video games, and following sports like basketball, football, and soccer.
-I’m always open to conversations and collaborations at the intersection of AI, HCI, and real-world impact.
+Outside of research, I enjoy watching and playing sports, video games and cooking.
+I’m always open to conversations and collaborations at the intersection of AI & HCI, so feel free to reach out!

 news